ducminhgd/notes/computer/ten-design-principles-for-Azure-applications.md

 > When possible, use platform as a service (PaaS) rather than infrastructure as a service (IaaS).

+[[IaaS]] offers access to computing resources, like servers, storage, and networks.

+[[PaaS]] provides a framework for developing and running apps.

+Advantages of PaaS over IaaS: PaaS options are easier to configure and administer; you do not need configure VMs.

 ### Use an identity service

 > Use an identity as a service (IDaaS) platform instead of building or operating your own.

+Identity is the foundation of modern security practices like [[zero trust]].
+For most solutions, we strongly recommend using an [[identity as a service]] ([[IDaaS]]) platform, a fully managed identity solution, instead of building or operating your own.
+In this article, we describe the challenges of building or running your own identity system.

+#### Avoid storing credentials

+You should never store [[credential]]s in clear text, or even as encrypted data.
+You might consider cryptographically [[hash]]ing and [[salt]]ing credentials before storing them, which makes them more difficult to attack.
+However, even hashed and salted credentials are vulnerable to several types of attack.

+*Consider credential storage to be a liability, not an asset*.

+#### Implement identity and federation protocols

+Identity federation protocols are complex to establish, manage, and maintain, and they require specialist knowledge and experience.
+Read more [[Federated identity]] pattern: https://docs.microsoft.com/en-us/azure/architecture/patterns/federated-identity

+#### Adopt modern identity features

+Users expect an identity system to have a range of advanced features, including:
+- Passwordless authentication, which uses secure approaches to sign in that don't require users to enter credentials.
+- [[Single sign-on]] ([[SSO]]), which allows users to sign in by using an identity from their employer, school, or another organization.
+- [[Multifactor authentication]] ([[MFA]]), which prompts users to authenticate themselves in multiple ways.
+For example, a user might sign in by using a password and also by using an authenticator app on a mobile device or a code that's sent by email.
+- Auditing, which tracks every event that happens in the identity platform, including successful, failed, and aborted sign-in attempts.
+To forensically analyze a sign-in attempt later might require a detailed log.
+- Conditional access, which creates a risk profile around a sign-in attempt that's based on various factors.
+The factors might include the user's identity, the location of the sign-in attempt, previous sign-in activity, and the sensitivity of the data or application.
+- Just-in-time access control, which temporarily allows users to sign in based on an approval process, and then removes the authorization automatically.

+[[IDaaS]] platforms can also provide an improved set of security features that are based on the volume of sign-in requests that they receive.
+For example, the following features work best when there's a large number of customers who use a single identity platform:
+- Detection of risky sign-in events, such as sign-in attempts from botnets
+- Detection of impossible travel between a user's activities
+- Detection of common credentials, such as passwords that are frequently used by other users, which are therefore subject to a heightened risk of compromise
+- Use of machine learning techniques to classify sign-in attempts as valid or invalid
+- Monitoring of the so-called dark web for leaked credentials and preventing their exploitation
+- Ongoing monitoring of the threat landscape and the current vectors that attackers use

+#### Use a reliable, high-performance identity system

+An identity system must perform well and be able to scale to the level of growth that your system might experience

+#### Test your security and apply tight controls

+If you run an identity system, it's your responsibility to keep it secured.
+Examples of the controls you need to consider implementing include:
+- Periodic penetration testing, which requires specialized expertise.
+- Vetting of employees and anybody else with access to the system.
+- Tight control of all changes to your solution with all changes reviewed by experts.

+These controls are often expensive and difficult to implement.

 ## Use the best data store for the job